TidOS/Shift2CalDAV/README.md

  - Since webdriver works the same with different browsers, add a choice of browser in config file
 	 - if that's done, need to get it working in Chrome
  - clean up/speed up code.
-It's pretty ugly but it works
- - Before adding a shift, check the calendar to make sure there's not already a "work" shift there.
-As it stands, it will just add a second shift even if there's already one there
+It's pretty ugly but it works ~~- Before adding a shift, check the calendar to make sure there's not already a "work" shift there.
+As it stands, it will just add a second shift even if there's already one there~~